laisbsc/webScrappingDaft/README.md

 ![alt text](https://github.com/avacadoadam/webScrappingDaft/blob/master/splashWebpageExample.png)

 *I believe this may be the issue*
-*UPDATE: This was the issue.
+*UPDATE (04/02/20): This was the issue.
 I had the wrong port and docker was also a bit flaky.
 Fixed port and repaired Docker, crawler works! :D

 ## Also included a slight code update
 The code in parse function in /spiders/daft.py